FishWoWater/3DAIGC-API/README.md

 ### Long-Term
 - [ ] Windows one-click installer
-- [ ] Job queue and scheduler switches to redis, may add rate limit
+- [x] Job queue and scheduler switches to redis/sql
-- [ ] Based on this collection of 3D API, replicate/implement a similar 3D studio like Tripo/Hunyuan, where the frontend and the backend can BOTH be deployed easily on personal PCs
+- [x] Based on this collection of 3D API, replicate/implement a similar 3D studio like Tripo/Hunyuan, where the frontend and the backend can BOTH be deployed easily on personal PCs

 ## 📄 License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.